 OCSP Responders may not be available for all certificate types.
+For those that are required, they will be configured per the profile requirements of the associated CP section 7.

 4.11.
 END OF SUBSCRIPTION

 A Subscriber's subscription service ends if its certificate expires or is revoked or if the applicable Subscriber Agreement expires without renewal.